|

 The C-446 came in commercial (grey) and military (green) variants.

-Apart from the outer colour, they were functionally identical.
+Apart from the outer colour, these variants are functionally identical.

 The machines shown on this page are all of the military type and were

-used by the Dutch Navy and the Norwegian Army.
+used by the Dutch Navy, the Dutch Airforce and the Norwegian Army.

 The image on the right shows both versions side by side.

-The one on the right is the standard C-446-A that has 6 cipher wheels.
+The one on the right is the standard C-446-A that has six cipher wheels.

-The leftmost one has a 5-bit tape reader instead of the wheels.
+The leftmost one has a 5-level tape reader instead of the six wheels.

 |